prsai/ibotg/README.md

-By now ibotg cannot retrieve the contact list from telegram-cli, in fact some users can be in a group talking with its members without having them as contacts, so the ibotg needs a text file (by default "contact_list") containing the contact list in the following format:
+By now ibotg cannot retrieve the contact list from telegram-cli, in fact some users can be in a group talking with its members without having them as contacts, so ibotg needs a text file (by default "contact_list") containing the contact list in the following format:

     ircnick:telegram_name:groups